Derbyshire: Settlements

 There are several towns in the county, with Derby the largest and most populous.
 At the time of the 2011 census, a population of 770,600 lived in the county with 248,752 (32%) living in Derby.

+Although Derbyshire is officially part of the East Midlands statistical region, parts of the county are often considered to be culturally in Northern England, such as Chesterfield and Glossop.

 The table below shows all towns with over 10,000 inhabitants.

 Historic areas

-Some settlements which were historically part of the county now fall under the counties of Greater Manchester, Leicestershire, South Yorkshire, and Staffordshire:
+During a series of administrative boundary changes during the 20th century, settlements which were historically part of the county now fall under the administrative areas of Greater Manchester, South Yorkshire, and Staffordshire: